Excerpt from the World Pool Association Rules, adapted to the Hua Hin Pool Leagues

 1.11 Concession

 If a player concedes, he loses the match.
 For example, if a player unscrews his jointed playing cue stick while the opponent is at the table and during the opponent’s decisive rack of a match, it will be considered a concession of the match.
+Deviating from the official rules, the following applies in the Hua Hin leagues: If a player gives up, he must clearly express this to his opponent.
+A handshake is such a clear expression.
+The same applies to changing the position of the balls on the table.
+Unscrewing the cue is not enough.
+If a player thinks his opponent has given up he must ask his opponent.
+If in doubt, the game must continue.

 1.12 Stalemate

 If the referee observes that no progress is being made towards a conclusion, he will announce his decision, and each player will have three more turns at the table.
 Then, if the referee determines that there is still no progress, he will declare a stalemate.
 If both players agree, they may accept the stalemate without taking their three additional turns.
 The procedure for a stalemate is specified under the rules for each game.
+Deviating from the official rules, the following applies in the Hua Hin leagues: If a game cannot be completed due to unfavourable position of the balls, either player can request that each player only makes three more shots.
+If there is still no progress, the game is repeated.

-1.13 Additional Extracts from WPA Regulations
+1a: Additional Extracts from WPA Rule Regulations

-8-Ball Addendum (Ref 10)
+Point 10: 8-Ball Addendum

 If the groups have been determined and the player mistakenly shoots at and pockets a ball of the opponent’s group, the foul must be called before he takes his next shot.
 Upon recognition by either player or the referee that the groups have been reversed, the rack will be halted and will be replayed with the original player executing the break shot.
+Every foul must be called before the next shot is taken.

-Split Hits (Ref 27)
+Point 27: Split Hits

 If the cue ball strikes a legal object ball and a non-legal object ball at approximately the same instant, and it cannot be determined which ball was hit first, it will be assumed that the legal target was struck first.